autokitteh/samples/README.md

-# Sample Projects for autokitteh
+# Sample Projects for AutoKitteh

 ## Overview